ntcaston/AngryGL/README.md

 The project is built using [bazel](https://docs.bazel.build/versions/master/windows.html) for Windows only.

 **NOTE:** None of the original assets from Unity's project have been included, you'll need to copy them into the appropriate directories if you want to run the project yourself.
+The .gitignore file can be a good guide for this.

 Project can be built with `bazel build -c opt angrygl:main` and the resulting binary can be found at `bazel-bin/angrygl/main.exe`.
 The binary assumes that it's being run from the root directory.
 So build and run would be